 I met Bulli aunty and Jaswinder bhaisab in Rajasthan during my friend’s marriage.
 My first interaction with them was really funny as I asked Bhaisab if Bully aunty was his daughter and everyone started laughing.
 Sometimes, however curious you might be it is always better to wait before asking a question :).
 From then on, I started calling him Bhaisab and his wife aunty to redeem myself :).
 As you might have known from my earlier entry that I happened to stay longer at my friend’s wedding and during this time we became closer.
 That is when they invited me to their village in Punjab.
 I asked them if they had any special event in their village which I could visit and they said there is a yatra (journey) which happens from their village in March.
 I instantly said I would see them in March then.
 I have a theory, to know the culture the easiest way is to attend some event (festival, weddings, local celebrations).
 It works mainly because people are really happy celebrating it and it is a perfect time when people would be excited to share about their culture.

 Some how I always had the perception about the Punjabi families that they were a happy-go-lucky type of families (“khate peete families” – love for food and party) (Courtesy: Bollywood movies).
 They have interesting nicknames “Jassi”, “Happy”, “Lovely”, “Ruby” and I really don’t know how they come up with these nicknames.
 Surprisingly, girl and boy names are similar except for the endings.
 If it is a boy it ends with a Singh and for a girl it is Kaur (this rule works most of the times).
 The most important thing in their life where they don’t compromise is the “Food”.
 Paratha with makkhan (butter) and with a big glass of lassi is the most popular combination.
 My stomach was full all the time and I had to prepare myself to say no because they always fed two servings more after saying enough.
 Most of the Punjabi’s are religious, following Sikh or Hindu traditions.
 I knew about the religion before but I got to know their belief system when I stayed with them.
-Of course it didn’t change my ideologies of being an Atheist but will talk about it in detail in my next blog post.
+Of course it did not change my ideologies of being an Atheist but will talk about it in detail in my next blog post.

 Initially my hosts were a bit skeptical whether I would be okay to stay at their place and whether I would like the place.
 After a few days they told me about their first doubts and my reply was “as long as you have a small place for me to sleep, I am fine with anything”.
 As a traveller, I have always been okay with anything (no toilets -> no problem, find a spot in the nature and bury your deeds :)).
 I don’t mind if I get any facilities or not, as long as one gives me love and affection, I am a happy man at the end of the day.
 I always tell my hosts not to do anything special for me and always tell them to treat me as one of their own instead of a guest.
 Being a guest comes with a lot of responsibilities :D.